maxgmr/rust-maintenance-docs/backporting-rustc.md

 ### 3. Changelog Version

 The first thing we should do on our new branch is create a new changelog entry right off the bat.
+Before we change anything, however, it's important to understand the meaning of every component of the version number.

 #### Version number format